An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

 Rnd 34: Knit all sts

-Next Step: Now is a good time to stuff your snowman's head.
-As your filling the head, check from the outside to make sure you are creating a nice rounded shape.
+Now is a good time to stuff your snowman's head.
+As you're filling the head, check from the outside to make sure you are creating a nice rounded shape.

 If you want to make a sloping hat as I did, follow these instructions: Take your white cast on tail, weave it in a few stitches at your ending spot, then weave it through a few stitches directly across from your ending spot (see photo above).
 Do not pull too tightly - you want to maintain the round shape of your snowman's head.
 Then you can bring it back to your starting point if you want and weave it in to end.